 Some homeowners mistakenly believe that replacing a water heater is a fairly simple, straightforward task.
 Before planning to install your water heater yourself, consider the risks.
 Many homeowners don’t have the plumbing or electrical skills needed to handle this type of job.
 Even a small mistake during the installation process could have serious consequences.
 As mentioned, failing to install the temperature and pressure relief valve could cause an explosion in your home.

 Even if you install the valve correctly, you may not connect the pipes to the new unit, resulting in a slow leak that can cause a lot of damage over time.
 Water damage is expensive to repair because it destroys flooring, drywall, and other materials used in the construction of your home.
 Additionally, excess moisture can increase the risk of biological growth, which is a potential health hazard in your home.
 Rather than risk a DIY installation, call the professionals to take care of it for you.

 By turning over the task of replacing your standard or tankless water heater to our plumbing technicians, you can alleviate any concerns about improper installation.
 We obtain all required permits based on your jurisdiction and the scope of the work.
 Additionally, we follow all safety regulations to ensure that your water heater operates efficiently without posing a risk to your home or family.

 Some of the safety regulations we follow include performing extensive testing after we install the new unit, adding seismic safety straps so that your unit stays put in the event of an earthquake, and ensuring that the safety release valve is working properly.

 If you have any questions about the work we’re doing in your home, don’t hesitate to ask.
+We also do ac repair.
 We are happy to answer your questions and explain any steps in the replacement process.